 Step 6: Prepare for the first day of class like a pro

 Hooray!
 You finished the book, but are you sure that was the only part of the assignment?
 Some teachers require an essay rough draft on the first day of class.
 Others assign reading worksheets or give a test during the first week.
 Make sure you read ALL of the instructions.
 Taking advantage of the first few grades will set you up for success for the entire semester.

-Summer reading can be a stress-free, stimulating way to keep your brain in peak form during the summer.
-Alternatively, it can be the chore that you procrastinate on all summer until the day before class starts.
+Alternatively, it can be a chore that you procrastinate on all summer until the day before class starts.
 The choice is yours.
 By following the tips mentioned above, you can conquer any summer reading assignment and set yourself up for an awesome semester.